Frequently asked questions

 How can I include families in the learning process?

-Every educator membership includes a set of free family access codes so parents and carers can watch the same videos and talk about Sparky and Shady at home.
+Every educator and teacher membership includes a set of 40 access codes to the Families Program so parents and carers can watch the same videos and talk about Sparky and Shady at home.
 This ensures consistent language and shared understanding between home and school.
+Families do not pay for the program.

 What ongoing support or professional development do educators receive?